 What sets it apart from others is that St. Peter’s tomb sits directly below the high altar of the Basilica.
 While you may be able to visit the tomb of St. Peter, the Basilica reserves the right to limit access.

-While touring the Basilica is free, they do charge you if you chose to walk up to the dome:
+While touring the Basilica is free, they do charge you if you choose to walk up to the dome:

 St. Peter’s Square